-- \checkmark Indicates that the printer has been paused or a tag/tear mode is being used. - ✓ After pressing the print button, the indicator light should turn green and resume printing if the printer has been paused. - ✓ Remove the tag, the light should turn green if a tag/tear mode is enabled - ✓ Contact your Service Representative.
+- $\checkmark$ Indicates that the printer is in the Bootloader or a tag/tear mode is being used. - ✓ Remove the tag, the light should turn green if a tag/tear mode is enabled - $\checkmark$ If you were updated code when this occurred, try to load code in a second time. - ✓ Contact your Service Representative.